 A stone mill costs about R6000 from Go Natural

-in Somerset West and watch Gumtree for a small oven; many start the
+in Somerset West; watch Gumtree for a small oven.
+Many start the

 journey but few are willing to commit five-minutes to have the very best

 bread in South Africa.
-At a saving of R30 a day, for a loaf that will
+At a saving of forty rand a day for a loaf that will

-certainly be inferior to yours, the machinery will be paid off in one
+certainly be inferior to yours, the appliances will be paid off in one

 year if you bake daily.

-So where do you begin to have what the Brits are calling real bread?
-With a little dedicated oven and flour from a Drakensberg valley; if it takes your fancy then you start your own journey of discovery and greater wellness.
+So where do you begin so that you too can enjoy what the Brits are calling real bread?
+Purchase a little dedicated oven and flour from Champagne Valley in the Drakensberg; if it takes your fancy then you start your own journey of discovery and greater wellness.
 Freshly-milled 100% meal is available from Reko Hilton Famers' Market.